 Known as the heart of Switzerland as this is where the confederation was founded, Lake Lucerne is another worthwhile stop on your Swiss rail adventure.
 Lucerne itself is a nicely sized and vibrant city, famous for its covered wooden bridges, self-guided walking tours and historic city walls.
 There are boat trips to be had, as well as excursions on Europe’s oldest cog railway up Mount Rigi for some jaw-dropping vistas.

 The pretty little town of Brienz is Switzerland in a nutshell, with turquoise lake waters, cobbled streets lined with traditional wooden chalets and a picturesque promenade to stroll along in the balmy evenings.
-Brienz is also famous for woodcarving, and the historic Brienzer Rothorn steam train which trundles up the hillside, stopping at the top for simply stunning alpine views.
+A classic fairytale Swiss town, Brienz is also famous for woodcarving, and the historic Brienzer Rothorn steam train which trundles up the hillside, stopping at the top for simply stunning alpine views.
 Apparently you can see 693 peaks on a good weather day!

 This post has been written by us, and brought to you by Inntravel.